Caterham School: Publications

+Caterham produces a number of in-house publications each year.
+'The Caterhamian' and 'Omnia' are edited by school staff and there are three longstanding, annual student-led publications.

+'The Caterhamian' and 'Omnia'

-Caterham produces a number of in-house publications.
-The earliest of these date back to January 1888 with the 'Magazine of the Congregational School, Caterham Valley' which continues to this day with the annual review named 'The Caterhamian'.
+The earliest of Caterham's publications date back to January 1888 with the 'Magazine of the Congregational School, Caterham Valley' which continues to this day with the annual review named 'The Caterhamian'.
 'Omnia' (the first word of the original motto) is the magazine for Old Caterhamians.

-There are three longstanding, annual student-led publications.
+'Cat Among the Pigeons'

 'Cat Among the Pigeons' is the magazine for the arts and humanities which named after a Speech Day prize established by Geoffrey Pidgeon OC, an MI6 officer and later author.
+The Pidgeon Prize for Literature at Caterham aims to "promote creative and intellectual writing endeavours."

+'Quantum Ultimatum'

-'Quantum Ultimatum' is Caterham's academic journal for the science and the magazine of its Moncrieff-Jones Society, named after Sir Alan Moncrieff CBE OC, who established the first premature-baby unit in 1947.
+'Quantum Ultimatum' is Caterham's academic journal for the sciences and the magazine of its Moncrieff-Jones Society, named after Sir Alan Moncrieff CBE OC, who established the first premature-baby unit in 1947.

+'Preview'

 'Preview' is Caterham's magazine for politics.
 The 2010 issue of Preview was launched at the Palace of Westminster with the Speaker of the House of Commons, John Bercow giving a speech.
 That year, MPs David Laws (Liberal Democrats), Michael Fallon (Conservative) and Nigel Farage (UKIP) contributed articles to the magazine.
 The 2011 launch of Preview took place at Westminster Cathedral Hall, with Nigel Evans as speaker and Michael Gove in attendance.
 Contributors to the 2011 issue included Lord Geoffrey Howe, Sam Gyimah and Daniel Hannan with Nicola Jennings of The Guardian producing the cartoons.

+Events

+The following traditional events, some of which Caterham opens to the wider community, are ordered chronologically for the academic year:

+Twilights

+'Twilights' are concerts held regularly at Caterham throughout the year in the Wilberforce Hall, beginning before and ending after sunset.
+They follow a long tradition from the 19th century of musical evening entertainments in the Wilberforce.
+Sir Paul Dukes and Eric Thiman performed at these concerts when they were pupils at Caterham.